-- Capacity: the many limits of the product, for different circumstances (e.g. slow network.) - Resource Utilization: appropriate usage of memory, storage and other resources. - Responsiveness: the speed of which an action is (perceived as) performed. - Availability: the system is available for use when it should be. - Throughput: the products ability to process many, many things. - Endurance: can the product handle load for a long time? - Feedback: is the feedback from the system on user actions appropriate? - Scalability: how well does the product scale up, out or down?
+- Capacity: the many limits of the product, also under load, stress or slow network. - Responsiveness: the speed of which an action is (perceived as) performed. - Availability: the system is available for use when it should be. - Throughput: the products ability to process many, many things. - Feedback: is the feedback from the system on user actions appropriate? - Scalability: how well does the product scale up, out or down?